kevin-chalmers/set08103/labs/lab01/README.md

 - Git and GitHub
 - Docker

 These provide a modern software development and delivery environment.
-These tools will underpin the assessment for the module so getting everything setup correctly is key.
+These tools will underpin the assessment for the module so getting everything set-up correctly is key.

 ## Behavioural Objectives